Brainhack-Proceedings-2015/clark_mx15_bids/brainhack-report.md

 acknow: The authors would like to thank the organizers and attendees of Brainhack MX and the developers of C-PAC.
 This project was funded in part by a Educational Research Grant from Amazon Web Services.

-contrib: RCC and CFG provided supervision and reference, DJC and CFG wrote the software, DJC and CFG performed tests, and DJC wrote the report.
+contrib: RCC and CJG provided supervision and reference, DJC and CJG wrote the software, DJC and CJG performed tests, and DJC wrote the report.

 bibliography: brainhack-report